 After selecting a value in one of the drop-boxes, notice the resulting values selected in the other 3 drop-boxes.

-If you want it to affect all non-percussion performance panes, click the "All" radio-button.
+If you want it to affect all non-percussion performance panes, click (on tab-to and select) the "All" radio-button.
 Otherwise, it affects only the current performance pane.

-If it looks like what you want, click the “OK” button to make the transposition change take-effect.
-If you click 'Cancel', no change is made.
+If it looks like what you want, click (tab-to and activate) the “OK” button, to make the transposition change take-effect.
+If you click (or tabbing-to and activate) the Cancel button, no change is made.

 The value that appears in the Transpose button-face reflects the manner you used to select it.
 For example, if you chose it using a minor key-signature name, that minor key-signature name will appear in the Transpose button-face.

 The diagram at the middle-left can be thought of as a 'universal cheat-sheet'.
 It shows the music staff-lines of the treble clef (top), and bass clef (bottom).
 If there were flats or sharps in the key-signature, they would appear just to the right of the treble and bass clef symbols.
 In this case, there are no flats or sharps, so they do not appear here.

 To the right (but left of the keyboard diagram) is a filled-in blue circle, indicating the note currently being played, which in this case is the “E” on the bottom staff-line of the treble clef.
 In music notation, it might be an empty circle, or a filled-in circle with a line on its side.
 Here we are only indicating the pitch of the note (where it is on the staff-lines), so we just use a filled-in circle.
 We don't attempt to indicate the length of the note, because we don't know how long you will leave it pressed.